cxl-micron-reskit/famfs/markdown/multi-daxdev-roadmap.md

   per discovered device the arm does, serialized: `ADD_DAXDEV` ioctl (idempotent) **then** the meta-file create.
 That single ordering rule covers correctness; the `GET_MAX_DAXDEV` skip is only an optimization on top of it.
-The fuse path has no such constraint - shadow files are plain files in the shadow tree.
+- **Fuse ordering constraint**: the fuse path has no logplay->kernel registration step (shadow files are plain files in the shadow tree), but it has a producer-side ordering of its own.
+The daemon learns a secondary device only from `<shadow>/daxdevs/`, and it must already hold N's file by the time it serves a file that references device N - otherwise it cannot resolve N.  Since a reference to N is reachable only through a file that contains `se_devindex=N`, logplay must make the `<shadow>/daxdevs/N` file durably visible **before** it creates any shadow file - meta (`.superblock.N`) or regular - that references N.
+  In a single replay this falls out of log order (the `ADD_DAXDEV` entry for N precedes any file on N) **only if** the `<shadow>/daxdevs/N` file is published in the `ADD_DAXDEV` arm, not batched to end-of-replay.
+  This is the fuse analog of the standalone "`ADD_DAXDEV` before `set_file_map`" rule above.
 - Duplicate-uuid / conflicting-index behavior is decided and tested in Phase 1 (it lives in `famfs_daxdev_table_add()`); this arm just propagates whatever error the helper returns.